-4.1 Heat Imput/Rate and Performance Factor(moved from Section 4.2)
+4.1 Heat Input/Rate and Performance Factor

 The information in Section 2.1 contains basic Heat Input/Rate and Performance Factor information relevant for all unit types including fossil steam units.

 Like units that can be used for calculation of Performance Factors are units having similar ratings, steam conditions, make or model and same site location.